jenineharris/academic-hive-2021/README.md

 If you would like to view the slides separately, they are available here: https://jenineharris.github.io/AHslides/viz.html

+### Certificate of completion

+If you were registered for the Academic Hive Bootcame 2021 and would like a certificate of completion for the R workshop, submit your completed participant files and your name by April 2, 2021 through <a href = "https://forms.gle/TXdtNhDmZxfKgJFSA">this form</a>.

 ### R Resources

 Other places to get more instruction or information on R: